netknight/purescript-react/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-And then updated with Purescript integration using Craco.
+Then updated with Purescript integration using Craco.
+See this URL for full tutorial: https://thomashoneyman.com/articles/replace-react-components-with-purescript/

 ## Installation